Carbyl sulfate: Production

 Regnault and Heinrich Gustav Magnus reported first in the years 1838 to 1839 on the compound as reaction product of anhydrous ethanol and anhydrous sulfuric acid.

 Carbyl sulfate is produced in the highly exothermic (about 800 kcal/kg) reaction of ethylene and sulfur trioxide in the vapor phase in nearly quantitative yield.

 Disulfuric acid and chlorosulfuric acid can also be used as a sulfonating agent, replacing sulfur trioxide.
-Instead of ethylene, ethylene-forming agents can be used, e.g. ethanol or diethyl ether.
+Instead of ethylene, ethylene-forming agents can be used, such as ethanol or diethyl ether.

-The product of industrial processes is a water-clear liquid which has - in accordance with D.S.
-Breslow (107.5 to 109 °C) - a melting range from 102 to 108 °C. Previously stated melting point of about 80 °C results from adhering sulfur trioxide.
+The product of industrial processes is a water-clear liquid which has – in accordance with D.S.
+Breslow (107.5–109 °C) – a melting range from 102–108 °C. Previously stated melting point of about 80 °C results from adhering sulfur trioxide.

 Reactions and use

 As a cyclic sulfate ester, it is an alkylating agent.
 Hydrolysis affords ethionic acid, which retains one sulfate ester group.
 Ethionic acid undergoes further hydrolysis to isethionic acid:

-Carbyl sulfate is used as precursor for vinylsulfonic acid and sodium vinyl sulfonate, which are important activated alkenes and are used e. g. as anionic comonomers.
+Carbyl sulfate is used as precursor for vinylsulfonic acid and sodium vinyl sulfonate, which are important activated alkenes and are used as anionic comonomers.
 A number of functional compounds with a variety of applications are available by nucleophilic addition at the activated double bond of the vinyl sulfonic acid and its derivatives.